Frikster/Mesoscale-Brain-Explorer/README.md

 The most recent version can be downloaded [here](https://github.com/Frikster/Mesoscale-Brain-Explorer/releases)

 #### Visual C++ Redistributable
-The application does not seem to work with earlier (e.g. 2008) version of Visual C++ Redistributable.
+The application does not seem to work with earlier (e.g. 2008) versions of Visual C++ Redistributable.
 If you do not have Visual Studio 2017, follow these instructions to upgrade:

 1. Install Windows Updates:
   * Go to Start - Control Panel - Windows Update